majek/idea/site/014-ptrace-tutorial-1/main.md

 SIGCHLD and waitpid()
 ---------

-Whenever a child process changes its state, either gets stopped, continues or exits, two things happen to the parent process:
+Whenever a child process changes its state - either gets stopped, continues or exits - two things happen to the parent process:

  * it gets a `SIGCHLD` signal
  * a blocking [`waitpid(2)`](http://www.kernel.org/doc/man-pages/online/pages/man2/waitpid.2.html) (or `wait`) call may return

 By default `waitpid` blocks until a selected child exits, but by setting specific flags we can also receive notifications about other state
-changes: child process being stopped (flag `WUNTRACED`) or continued (flag `WCONTINUED`).
+changes: a child process being stopped (flag `WUNTRACED`) or continued (flag `WCONTINUED`).

 Take a look at this code: